Chen Zhuo 陳拙

 4. Chen Zhuo's surviving writings English ToC for Qin Treatise, an Exigesis (中文)

-The following book, the content of which is outlined in the ToC at right, is a presentation and analysis of Chen Zhuo's Qin Ji, but it also has a chapter (pp. 35-40) entitled "Tang, Song and Yuan dynasty citation of Chen Zhuo".
+The following book, the content of which is outlined in the ToC at right, is a presentation and analysis of Chen Zhuo's Qin Ji, but it also has a fairly detailed biography on page 17 and then a chapter (pp. 35-40) entitled "Tang, Song and Yuan dynasty citations of Chen Zhuo".

 楊元錚:琴籍義證 Yang Yuanzheng, Qin Ji Yi Zheng (Qin Treatise: An Exigesis), 北京文化藝術出版社,2020.